Resident Leadership Academy

 Leadership Development Resources

-Click here for a list of resources related to Leadership Development, especially for public housing residents.
+Click here for a list of resources for grassroots leaders, especially for public housing residents.

 Our trainings use the popular education approach which always centers residents’ lived experiences.
 Through multiple sessions, residents identify issues that are important to them and learn to overcome key obstacles to building power: fear, hopelessness, division and confusion.
 Our trainings help residents build networks of shared power, as well as build key skills such as running meetings, communications, issue identification and taking action.
 Throughout, we address racial equity and make it clear that “radical inclusion” of all tenants in our tenant groups is essential for success.